StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 #### Executing blocks

-As soon as there is a block available to execute on the execution queue, the block executor starts executing the block on top of the last executed (not settled) state.
+There is a constantly alive block executor whose job is to execute blocks taken off the FIFO execution queue.

+In addition to executing the blocks, the block executor is also expected to provide deterministic timestamps for the beginning and end of execution of a block.

-Time is measured in two ways by the block executor.
+Time is accordingly measured in two ways by the block executor.

 1. The timestamp included in the block header.
 2. The amount of gas charged during the execution of blocks.

+As soon as there is a block available to execute on the execution queue, the block executor starts processing the block.

 If the block executor's current timestamp is prior to the current block's timestamp, the block executor's timestamp is advanced to the block's timestamp.

+The block is then executed on top of the last executed (not settled) state.

-As the block executor executes blocks, it advances its timestamp according to the expected speed of gas processing.
+After executing the block, the block executor advances its timestamp based on the gas usage of the block.

-After a block is finished executing, the block executor attaches a timestamp to the block to identify when it finished execution.
+The block's execution time is now timestamped and the block is available to be settled.

 #### Settling blocks